 The area under the sink often becomes a catch-all for cleaning supplies and miscellaneous items.
 Organising this space can make your daily cleaning routines more efficient.

 Start by removing everything and giving the area a thorough clean.
-Check for any signs of water damage or leaks while you’re at it.
-Sort your items into categories like cleaning supplies, dish care, and trash bags.
-Use clear plastic bins or a small shelving unit to keep everything organised and easily accessible.
+Check for any signs of water damage or leaks, then sort your items by type, and use clear plastic bins or a small shelving unit to keep everything organised and easily accessible.

-Consider using a tension rod to hang spray bottles, freeing up valuable floor space.
-An over-the-door organiser on the cabinet door can also provide extra storage for smaller items.
-Don’t forget to properly dispose of any old or unused cleaning products, as many can be hazardous.
+Using a tension rod to hang spray bottles will free up valuable space, while an over-the-door organiser on the cabinet door can also provide extra storage for smaller items.
+Don’t forget to properly dispose of any old or unused cleaning products.

 Image courtesy of Kelly.
 Published on: August 13th, 2019.
 Source: pexels.com